 Rome is one of the world’s most important historical cities.
-In fact, since each year, millions of tourists visit it to see the monuments, it’s practically impossible to step off the beaten path and avoid the crowds if you really want to discover historical Rome.
+In fact, since each year, millions of tourists visit it to see the monuments, it’s practically impossible to step off the beaten path and avoid the crowds if you really want to discover historical sites of Rome.
 Keeping that in mind, here’s a list of important historical monuments in the city.
 The most popular and can’t-miss locations are here… and we tried to include a few hidden gems, too.

 Oh, and, a couple of quick notes before we begin:

 - If you really want to understand the place you’re visiting, think about getting a guided tour.
 Most of the locations in this list offer guides, and these people speak English, or French, or any major language on this planet, really!

 - You don’t want to pay for the guide?
 Ok.
 In that case, download an offline version of the Wikipedia page of the landmark you’d like to visit.
 Then read along while you’re there.

 - Finally, the most tech-addicts out there will have taken the time to buy a SIM card for their smartphone.
 Here’s a tip: the app Google Goggles works very well in Rome!

 The Forum was many things to Ancient Rome.
 It’s filled with temples and monuments from way back in the 6th century BC, the time of Rome’s first kings.
 It was the city’s marketplace and civic center.
 Archeologists are still digging up the Forum’s history to this day.
 At the Roman Forum, make sure to visit the Temples of Caesar and Vesta, the Via Sacra and the Arch of Titus.